apache/struts-site/source/struts23-eol-announcement.md

 *   **My friends / colleagues and I would like to see Struts 2.3.x being maintained again.
 What can we do?**

     You are free to put effort in Struts 2.3.x.
 There are basically one possibility: fork the existing source and support it on your own.

+*   **I'm using Apache Struts 2.5.x, what will happen with this version?**

+    Struts 2.5.x is still actively supported, we are working on new versions as well as we are preparing a new Struts 2.6 version.
+Migration from Struts 2.5.x to Struts 2.6 will a way smoother than switching from Struts 2.3.x to Struts 2.5.x.